-The first offense will result in a 8 week (40 school days) suspension of the student athlete from game season participation/competition.
-If there are not 8 weeks (40 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a next/subsequent sport season or carried over into the next school year.
-He/She will still be required to practice with your team, during this suspension.
+The first offense will result in 90 school days suspension of the student athlete from game season participation/competition.
+If there are not 90 school days remaining in that particular sport season or activity, the balance will be fulfilled in a next/subsequent sport season or carried over into the next school year.
+He/She will still be required to practice with your team during the period but not after school.
 An Athletic Contract will be required.

-The second offense will result in dismissal of the student athlete for one calendar school year from all athletic participation, including practices.
+The second offense will result in dismissal of the student athlete for the duration of the student's enrollment in San Felipe Del Rio CISD.

-Pictures/videos of you consuming, posing, holding, etc... a controlled or illegal substance will result in a 4 week (20 school days) suspension from game participation/competition.
+Pictures/videos of you consuming, posing, holding, etc... a controlled or illegal substance will result in a 2 week (10 school days) suspension from game participation/competition.
 He/She is required to practice with your team, during this suspension.
 An Athletic Contract will be required.